IMS322-Sheffield/IMS322-docs/docs/javascript/basic data types.md

 <iframe src="https://replit.com/@sheffie/IMS322-Data-Types?embed=true" width="100%" height="480" style="border: none; border-radius: 8px; box-shadow: 0 1px 3px rgba(0,0,0,0.12), 0 1px 2px rgba(0,0,0,0.24);"></iframe>
 ## "Null" and "undefined"
-It is unlikely that you'll be assigning the values of "null" or "undefined" to variables while in this class.
-However, it's important to be aware of these two special values because there's a very good chance that they will show up as part of error messages in the console.
+It is unlikely that you will ever intentionally assign a value of "null" or "undefined" to a variable while in this class (though you may find reasons to do so in the future).
+However, it's important to know about these two special values because there's a significant chance that they will appear as part of an error message in the console.

-Null essentially means "empty" or "unknown" (which is not the same as the numerical value of 0).
+*Null* essentially means "empty" (which is not the same as the numerical value of 0).

-Undefined essentially means "does not exist."
+*Undefined* essentially means "does not exist" or "not assigned".
 If you see an error in the console that says something is undefined, there's a good chance that you're trying to work with a variable that was never assigned a value or a property that an object does not have.

 <div style="display: flex; justify-content: center;">
   <figure style="max-width: 500px;">